Real Relief

 Not sure what your plan covers?

 Call us before your first visit and we'll help you understand your benefits.
-Chiropractic TMJ care is often significantly more affordable than dental appliances, Botox injections, or surgical procedures.
+Chiropractic TMJ care is often more affordable than dental appliances, Botox injections, or surgical procedures.

 Dr. Kevin Segal, Chiropractic Physician & TMJ Enthusiast